-- Android 4.1 Jelly Bean introduced 2012: With “Project Butter” Android 4.1 Jelly Bean brings faster, smoother performance with expandable notifications.
+- Android 4.1 Jelly Bean was introduced in 2012: With “Project Butter” Android 4.1 Jelly Bean brings faster, smoother performance with expandable notifications.

-- Android 4.4 KitKat introduced 2013: Google partnered with food company to create KitKat OS, added emojis to the Google Keyboard.
+- Android 4.4 KitKat was introduced in 2013: Google partnered with food company to create KitKat OS, and added emojis to the Google Keyboard.

-- Android 8.0 Oreo introduced 2017: codenamed Android O during development Android 8.0 Oreo focuses primarily on speed and efficiency, also boasts battery life improvements, revamped notifications, and more
+- Android 8.0 Oreo was introduced in 2017: codenamed Android O during development Android 8.0 Oreo focuses primarily on speed and efficiency, also boasts battery life improvements, revamped notifications, and more

-- android 9.0 Pie introduced 2018: This flavor of Android is jam-packed with all sorts of new features, including a brand-new gesture navigation system, upgraded UI elements, and a heap of under-the-hood tweaks that aim to make this a seriously great version of Android.
+- Android 9.0 Pie was introduced in 2018: This flavor of Android is jam-packed with all sorts of new features, including a brand-new gesture navigation system, upgraded UI elements, and a heap of under-the-hood tweaks that aim to make this a seriously great version of Android.